ZhenyingZhu/StudyNotes/ObjectedOriented.md

 #### Video 7, 8
 Message passing
 - The explaination of the message is owned by receiver
-- function overload, polymorphism, code reuse all need message passing mechanism
+- function override, polymorphism, code reuse all need message passing mechanism

 There is a delay to pass message to another object

+#### Video 9, 10, 11
+generics and polymorphism

+Genertic
+- inherit

+polymorphism
+- override
+- interface reuse

+override: replace an implementation with specific cases; is polymorphism, use dynamic link.
+Use virtual table to implement.
+Expensive

+overload: different functions with a same name; not polymorphism, use static link

+overwrite: put something else in the place, like rewrite a file. not related here.

+function signature vs prototype

+#### Video 12
+Association and Aggration

+Association
+- The relationship between objects
+- Dependency relation is not association

+Aggration
+- Entire-partial relation

+### Chapter 4

 # Defination